 If the zero of the Vernier scale is to the right of the zero of the main scale then the error is positive.
 Since the zero error is positive, the zero correction will be negative.

-We can learn about use of V.C with the help of an example by measuring the area of cross section of a solid cylinder by measuring its diameter with Vernier calliper .
+We can learn about the use of V.C with the help of an example by measuring the area of the cross-section of a solid cylinder by measuring its diameter with Vernier caliper.
 We will solve this example step by step.

 - Hold the cylinder between the two jaws of the vernier calliper .
 Tighten the jaws gently .

 - Note the main scale division which is either coinciding or is on the left of vernier scale zero.

 - Record this value as main scale reading (M).